Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 - Easier: Hold onto a chair or counter for balance, or don’t lean forward as far

-This stretch opens up the outer hip and can relieve deep hip pain.
+This stretch opens up the outer hip and targets the piriformis muscle, which can cause deep hip and buttock pain when it is tight.

 How to do it: